Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 \subsection{Impact of the Size of the Training Set (RQ3)}

 \approach conducts information type identification relying on the documents in the training set annotated by domain experts.
 This RQ assesses the impact of the size of the training set on the accuracy of \approach.
+It is an important question as access to such annotated documents is, in practice, inherently limited.